MediaComem/comem-archidep/ex/docker-compose-todolist.md

 ```

 Note that you are using `db_data`, a name, instead of a path like `./data`
 above.
-This tells data that you want to mount a named volume in place of the
+This tells Compose that you want to mount a named volume in place of the
 `/var/lib/mysql` directory.
 This named volume must be defined under the
 [`volumes` key at the top level of the Compose file][compose-file-top-volumes]
 as shown in the example.